 October 27, 2013

 In the summer of 1957, a group of us were playing in the backyard after dark.
 After a while we stopped playing and settled down on the back steps to talk.
 After a few minutes, one of us pointed out a couple walking across the railroad bridge about 500 feet away.
 We thought nothing about it and continued to talk.
 A few minutes later the dogs started barking and we saw this same formally-dressed couple walking down the back alley about 50 feet away.
 After the couple walked down a path to the river bank and out of sight, we turned and looked at each other and were immediately startled.
 Although we were sitting only a few feet from one another, we could barely see each another.
 But yet we saw the couple walking in the darkness very clearly.
-Realizing what we just saw, we hastily ran inside.
+Scared out of our wits, we ran as quickly as we could inside.
 We no longer played outside after dark that year.

 This photo shows the former William “Will” and Elsie Gore Dingess home in Verdunville, WV.
 The location is on County Highway 5, west out of Logan (also called Mud Fork Road).
 I was born in this house in 1941.
 The home is no longer there, and when I last saw the property four years ago, a trailer home was occupying that space.
 The store and adjacent gas station next to the home were operated by Dingess and Gore family members.
 Those structures are also gone, but there is a piece of equipment from the gas station that is still in the ground.
 Hill Road, next to this property, leads up to a cemetery where, among others, my granddad Will Dingess is buried.
 He died in #20 coal mine accident in 1933.
 While my dad, Franklin Shuff, was in the Navy, my mother, Emily Dingess Shuff, and I lived with Grandma Dingess.
 She allowed coal miners to live there as boarders to help make ends meet.
 She and mother got up early every morning and killed chickens that were kept in the yard.
 I remember watching them ring the chickens’ necks, dip them in a big pot of boiling water, pluck their feathers off and cup them up for cooking.
 Then, the kitchen was a very busy place with cooking chicken, biscuits and milk gravy.
 Some of that was eaten for breakfast with eggs, and some packed up in the miners’ lunch pails.
 The only other things I remember about the miners were how dirty they were when they came home – the whites of their eyes stood out and seemed scary to me.
 If I remember correctly, they took baths outside before coming in.
 And I remember how, after dinner, they went up to their rooms and turned on a radio.
 I can hear the soulful country music now.